furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 ## How to create this workspace from scratch
 Workspace structure follows the Polylith Architecture ideas.
-The Polylith tool makes it easy to create a workspace, add components, and test and validate the project.
+The Polylith tool makes it easy to create a workspace, add components, and test and validate the workspace.
 Here, you can find all the steps required to create this workspace from scratch.

 ###### Install Clojure
 If you do not have Clojure installed on your machine already, you can install it through [Homebrew](https://brew.sh/) on MacOS by running: